Intermediate20 min readLogistics & Warehousing

 Siemens Sequential Function Charts (SFC) Example for Material Handling

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Material Handling using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Material Handling Control